inkdropapp/docs-old/src/pages/manual/searching-notes.md

 ### Combine qualifiers

-You can combine the filter qualifiers.
+You can combine the filter qualifiers to refine data even more.

 **Find notes that contain the word 'Hello' and have the 'Issue' tag.**